 - Lila's tendency to spin fantastic, unbelievable tales without considering credibility is delved into and picked apart.

-- In a last ditch effort to spite Marinette, Lila tries to paint her as a creepy stalker by revealing she has Adrien's entire schedule and all the gifts she made him.
+- In a last ditch effort to spite Marinette, Lila tries to paint her as a creepy stalker by revealing she has Adrien's entire schedule, her pictures of him, and all the gifts she made him.
 However, she shoots herself in the foot when Alix asks exactly how she gained this information.
-Not only were the schedule and gifts in Marinette's room, which Marinette would never let Lila enter under any circumstances, but Marinette states that the items in questions were put away, which means Lila would have had to actively look for them.
+Not only were the schedule, pics and gifts in Marinette's room, which Marinette would never let Lila enter under any circumstances, but Marinette states that the items in questions were either put away or at an angle where they wouldn't be immediately seen upon entering the room, which means Lila would have had to actively look for them.
 In short, she ended up making herself look bad instead of Marinette.

 - Disappointed by the Motive: Marinette is very disappointed when she realizes that Lila's been spreading her lies and hurting everyone around her just for things like more pocket money, sitting near the boy she likes, and being popular in high school.